bheisig/rt-extension-referenceidoitobjects/README.md

 ##  Issues and Contributions

-Please report any bugs or feature requests to <https://github.com/bheisig/rt-extension-referenceidoitobjects/issues>.
+Please report any bugs or feature requests related to this extension to [the issue tracker](https://github.com/bheisig/rt-extension-referenceidoitobjects/issues).
 Pull requests are very welcomed!

+If you have found issues concerning i-doit or RT please contact the respective customer support.
+The extension's authors won't give you professional support, neither for i-doit nor RT.

 ##  Copyright and License